Guide to 4G

 What is 4G

-4G is a Fourth Generation high speed data service that uses the LTE radio standard to operate on mobile phone technology.
+4G is Fourth Generation high speed data service, that uses the LTE or Long Term Evolution radio standard to operate on mobile phone technology.

 4G is an internet (packet) service - it is not currently used to make or receive phone calls.
 This means that even in 4G areas, your mobile phone will connect to a 3G tower to make a phone call.